-If you have 10,000 followers or more, you have the capability to add outbound links to your Story when viewers swipe up.
+If you have 10,000 followers or more or have the blue tick next to your name, you have the capability to add outbound links to your Story when viewers swipe up.
 However, if you’re not yet at the point, you can temporarily change the link in your bio to reflect your offer or sale, and then direct followers there.

 Behind the scenes

 Using Instagram isn’t just great for sharing your portfolio or offers – it also gives your followers a glimpse into the process behind your business, which in turn increases their trust in you.
 Use Stories to give your followers a behind-the-scenes look at upcoming events or products, or to introduce members of the team to your audience.

 Time your posts